configcat/docs/docs/advanced/notifications-webhooks.md

 id: notifications-webhooks
 title: Notifications - Webhooks
 ---
 Your application can be notified about Setting value changes in real-time.
 ConfigCat enables this by calling a public URL of your system (a so-called Webhook).
-You can add your own Webhook URLs in the *Management Console*.
+You can add your own Webhook URLs in the *Dashboard*.

 ## Adding Webhook
 1. Go to the <a href="https://app.configcat.com/webhook" target="_blank">Webhooks</a> tab.